Who are you, and where in New Jersey are you from?

 2. Liberty State Park/Ellis Island.
 From the Park itself to the old Central Railroad to the Statute of Liberty (it’s New Jersey!) to the historic island itself, this whole area as so many different interesting things to see and capture with a variety of settings and backdrops, including lower Manhattan.

 3. Tillmans Ravine/Buttermilk Falls.
 In Stokes State Forest you’ll find Tillmans Ravine and Buttermilk Falls within a few minutes of each other.
-The forest in that area can have a kind of mythical feel to it which is really cool to be in.
+The forest in that area has a mythical feel to it which is something to experience.

 For more state park and state forest spots, check out our map.